maailma/kansa/README.md

 - **Hugo Awards** nomination and voting front-end for members
 - Throttled/delayed email confirmations for nominators and voters
 - Canonicalisation and category correction interface for Hugo admins
-- Detailed reports on nomination and vote counts and resulsts
+- Detailed reports on nomination and vote counts & results
 - Secure hosting for the Hugo packet
 - **Site Selection** token generator for online sales
 - Member-specific Site Selection ballot PDF generator